Using Ansible with Junos PyEZ Tables to Retrieve Operational Information from Devices Running Junos OS

 default for interface_name

-and instructs the module to retrieve the requested fields for only
+and instructs the module to retrieve the requested fields only for the ge-1/0/0

-For more information about the default and user-supplied command options and arguments in Junos PyEZ Tables, see Defining Junos PyEZ Operational Tables and Using Junos PyEZ Operational Tables and Views.
+For more information about the default and user-supplied command options and arguments in Junos PyEZ Tables, see Defining Junos PyEZ Operational Tables and Use Junos PyEZ Operational Tables and Views that Parse Structured Output.